Skip to main content

 QueueBusy::$connectionQueueBusy::$connectionName

-New contract methods
+Added contract methods

 Dispatcher contract

-Illuminate\Contracts\Bus\Dispatcher now declares dispatchAfterResponse($command, $handler = null).
+The Illuminate\Contracts\Bus\Dispatcher contract adds dispatchAfterResponse($command, $handler = null).

 ResponseFactory contract